pontus-vision/pontus-vision/README.md

 # Pre-requisites

   - Linux Ubuntu 20.04
     - ensure that all packages are up to date
     - ensure that the `git` client is installed
   - 8-core CPU
   - 32GB RAM
- - 250GB Disk
+  - 250GB Disk + ~1KB of storage / record

  <!--
 **<details><summary>Docker 🐳</summary>**